takahikof/STAG/README.md

 ./Run_finetune.sh
 ```

-## Efficient fine-tuning by STAG using PCC13 benchmark
+## [Proposed] Efficient fine-tuning by STAG
-Depending on the script file you run, you can switch between STAG-std and STAG-sl.
+Depending on the script file you run, you can choose STAG-std or STAG-sl.
 ```
 # Point-MAE
 cd STAG/Point-MAE/